kudashevs/accept-language/README.md

 $service->process();
 ```

-**Note!** The `AcceptLanguage` class at the moment of creation can throw a few exceptions: `InvalidOptionType`,
+**Note:** The `AcceptLanguage` class, at the moment of instantiation, can throw a few exceptions: `InvalidOptionType`,
 `InvalidOptionValue`, `InvalidLogEventName`, `InvalidLogLevelName`.
 All of these exceptions extend a common built-in
 `InvalidArgumentException` class, so they are easy to deal with.

-Once obtained, the preferred language value can be accessed in any part of your application by using one of these methods:
+Once obtained, the preferred language value can be accessed in any part of your application through these methods:
 ```php
 $service->getPreferredLanguage();           # Returns the user's preferred language
 $service->getLanguage();                    # An alias of the getPreferredLanguage()